• New Posts

 Instructions

-• In a mixer bowl, beat together almond paste, 1 egg, 1 egg white, the flour and salt on high speed until fluffy, about 1 min; set aside.
+• Break almond paste into small pieces and place in a medium mixing bowl.
+Add 1 egg, 1 egg white, flour, and salt and beat with a hand mixer on high speed until fluffy, about 1 minute; set frangipane aside.

-• Cut apples into ⅜-inch-thick slices and in a large bowl toss with juice, sugar, ginger and nutmeg.
+• Cut apples into ⅜-inch-thick slices and in a large bowl toss with lemon juice, sugar, ginger, and nutmeg.

-• In a small bowl, beat together remaining yolk and 2 tablespoon water.
+• In a small bowl, beat together remaining egg yolk and 2 tablespoons water.
 Brush over crust.
 Generously sprinkle crust and apples with sugar.
 Top with nuts.

 Notes